substitute03/SnakeBlz/README.md

 - S or Down Arrow - move the Snake down.
 - D or Right Arrow - move thte Snake right.

+You can paused the game by pressing the space bar.
+This feature is not available when playing Blitz mode.